Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Introduction

 TSD's risks are significantly amplified when it is adopted by people with the power to direct how AI is funded, developed, and deployed on a global scale.
 Through their discourse, this \emph{AI executive elite} uses public platforms to shape narratives, influence policy, and define what is considered possible, desirable, and inevitable (e.g., AI tutors).
 The dramatic acceleration in AI development following the launch of ChatGPT has been accompanied by a recent shift in global discourse, from an initial focus on safety and ethics to one that champions rapid action and innovation.
-This AI `gold rush' makes it more urgent than ever to develop a critical sensitivity for TSD.
-For AI to be developed responsibly and democratically, stakeholders must transition from a passive reception of TSD's alluring narratives to a state of active, critical engagement.
-This is the core rationale for this paper, which is based on the premise that for TSD to be effectively challenged, it must first be systematically identified and understood.
+This AI `gold rush' makes it more urgent than ever to develop a critical sensitivity to TSD.
+For AI to be developed responsibly and democratically, stakeholders must transition from passive reception of TSD's alluring narratives to active, critical engagement.
+This is the core rationale for this paper, which is based on the premise that for TSD to be effectively challenged, it must be systematically understood and identified.

 The primary aim of this paper is to critically analyze the discourse of the AI executive elite to understand the presence, function, and dynamics of the Techno-Supremacy Doctrine.
-This research is guided by three interconnected objectives: \begin{itemize} \item To critically analyze whether and how aspects of TSD are presented, challenged, or reproduced (O1). \item To critically analyze the discursive strategies used to respond to AI-related concerns (O2). \item To critically analyze how this discourse has changed over time and provide potential explanations in terms of its evolving broader socio-political context (O3). \end{itemize}
+This research is guided by three objectives: (I) to analyze whether and how aspects of TSD are presented, challenged, or reproduced; (II) to identify which discursive strategies are used to respond to AI-related concerns; and (III) to investigate how the elite's discourse has changed over time and provide potential explanations in terms of its evolving broader socio-political context.

-This study's contributions can be grouped into three main categories: theoretical, methodological, and empirical.
+This paper offers theoretical, methodological, and empirical contributions.